noxthot/ws22_ulg_ds_julia/pages/introduction/loops.md

 end
 ```
 If we want to iterate over a list or vector $v$, we can use `for i in v`.
 In this case, $i$ will take values in the vector $v$.
+Alternatively to iterate over the indices use `for i in eachindex(v)`.

 A further loop that can be used is the `while` loop, which performs a given instruction as long as a specified condition holds.
 Our previous example written as a while loop looks like this
 ```julia